j-erler/pymf/doc/index.rst

 are designed for applications in astronomy and use the flat-sky approximation.

-This documentation provides an overview on the installation process and the available functions that are part of pyMF.
+This documentation provides an overview on the installation process and the available functions that are part of PyMF.
 Practical examples are provided in two jupyter notebooks that can be found in the /examples directory.

-pyMF is being actively developed on `GitHub <https://github.com/j-erler/pymf>`_.
+PyMF is being actively developed on `GitHub <https://github.com/j-erler/pymf>`_.

 .. image:: https://img.shields.io/badge/GitHub-j--erler%2Fpymf-blue.svg?style=flat
     :target: https://github.com/j-erler/pymf